AlexandrErohin/home-assistant-tplink-router/README.md

 5. Type `document.getElementById("login-password").value;`
 6. Copy the returned value as password and use it.

+### Edit Configuration
+You may edit configuration data like:
+1. Router url
+2. Password
+3. Scan interval
+4. Verify https

+To do that:

+1. Go to the <b>Settings</b>-><b>Devices & services</b>.
+2. Search for `TP-Link Router`, and click on it.
+3. Click on `CONFIGURE`
+4. Edit the options you need and click `SUBMIT`

 ## <a id="supports">Supported routers</a>
 ### Fully tested Hardware Versions
 - Archer A7 V5